davieu/Recipe-Project/README.md

 Npm run dev --- will do bundling and save on disk and WILL NOT MINIFY files npm run build --- will do bundling and save on disk and WILL MINIFY the files - for deployment

+This app uses a configured webpack.
+It uses babel and HtmlWebpackPlugin to bundle the files and inject the bundle.js/js file into the dist folder.